TassoInMusicProject/tasso-website/about/policies/music.md

 When another modern edition of a piece exists, a bibliographic reference is provided at the bottom of the work page, with n hyperlink if the edition is available digitally.

 ## **Encoding/Visualization/Download**
+The musical editions are encoded in Humdrum (www.humdrum.com), a non-commercial music notation software system created by David Huron of Ohio State University and further developed by Craig Sapp of Stanford’s Center for Computer Assisted Research in the Humanities.
+Although Humdrum is the primary data processing and archival format for the Tasso in Music Project, the editions can be viewed and downloaded in several other formats:
+- Verovio (http://www.verovio.org/index.xhtml), a scalable vector graphics (SVG) system through which users can visualize the score entirely online
+- PDF
+- MEI: Music Encoding Initiative XML format for music
+- MusicXML: another XML representation of music, used to transfer data entry of the musical texts from the music editor software (Finale) into the Humdrum format
+- MuseData: predecessor of MusicXML, used for generating music notation
+- MIDI: audio-file used to listen to computer-generated performances
+- MP3: converts symbolic MIDI data into audio files for a more stable website listening experience